 2018 Vineyard Cup

-Four years of being a locally sourced & zero waste event
+Four years of being a locally-sourced and zero waste event

-Sustainability comes in all shapes and sizes, but attention to detail and dedication seem to be two defining factors in running a successful event.
-Sail Martha’s Vineyard has created their secret to sustainability success at The Vineyard Cup by focusing on two concepts – locally sourced and zero waste.
+Sustainability comes in all shapes and sizes, but attention to detail and dedication seem to be two of the defining factors in running a successful event.
+Sail Martha’s Vineyard has shared its secrets to sustainability success at The Vineyard Cup in its recently published sustainability report.
+The report focuses on two concepts – locally-sourced products and zero waste.

-The event credits reusable dinnerware as the key to reducing trash from years before they implemented their sustainability best practices.
-They are also assisted by local kids from the SailMV Summer Program who ran the Green Team, sorting the waste and making sure the adults put sorted their waste into the correct bins, which included compost, recycling, re-use, and landfill.
-They also use paperless communication wherever possible, and reusable signage, which otherwise can be a big trash footprint at the end of an event.
+The event managers credit reusable dinnerware as the key to reducing trash.
+The event is staffed by local kids who participate in the SailMV Summer Program.
+Called the Green Team, the children make sure the adults sort their waste into the correct bins, including compost, recycling, re-use, and landfill.
+They also use paperless communication, instead of printing results, and reusable signage, which otherwise can create a large trash footprint.

 New For 2018

-The 2018 Vineyard Cup achieved Platinum Level Clean Regattas Certification from Sailors for the Sea and plans to purchase carbon credits to offset the carbon footprint from this event.
+The 2018 Vineyard Cup achieved Platinum Level Clean Regattas Certification from Sailors for the Sea and plans to purchase carbon credits to offset the carbon footprint of this event.

-11th Hour Racing is proud to support the Vineyard Cup.
-All of their work, and how it was accomplished can be read about in their sustainability report, and events can replicate this model in their hometown with the Sail MV Guide for Hosting a Locally Sourced / Zero Waste Regatta.
+11th Hour Racing is proud to support the Vineyard Cup and share its sustainability report, which details how these accomplishments were achieved.
+Additionally, the organization has created a guide for replicating these sustainability efforts called the Sail MV Guide for Hosting a Locally Sourced / Zero Waste Regatta.